espruino/BangleApps/apps/sleeplog/README.md

 * Edit/complete README.md.
 * Update screenshots.
 * Add display debugging log functionality.
-* Add cutom interface.html to view, down- and upload logged data via App Loader.
+* Add custom interface.html to view, down- and upload logged data via App Loader.
 * Send the logged information to Gadgetbridge.
-  _(For now I have no idea how to achieve this, help is appreciated.)_
+  ___(For now I have no idea how to achieve this, help is appreciated.)___

 #### Requests, Bugs and Feedback
 Please leave requests and bug reports by raising an issue at [github.com/storm64/BangleApps](https://github.com/storm64/BangleApps) (or send me a [mail](mailto:banglejs@storm64.de)).